 - Both stones exhibit incredible fire.

-- The affordable cost of cubic zirconia makes it the most popular diamond simulant
+- The affordable cost of cubic zirconia makes it the most popular diamond simulant.

 What is Zircon?

 Zircon is a natural gemstone popular for an astounding optical splendor that resembles a diamond.
 This trait of zircon makes it popular among jewelry and gem enthusiasts.
 The unique characteristic of displaying fire and luster makes this gemstone optically similar to diamond.
 The luster and reflective quality of natural zircon are not far from that of a diamond.
 Apart from the colorless variety, zircon is found in various popular colors such as blue, green, pink, purple and yellow.
 Zircon can be heated to make it colorless or to enhance its colors.
-The fact that differentiates a zircon from a diamond is the display of double reflection by zircon gemstones.
+The fact that differentiates a zircon from a diamond is the display of double refraction.

 Shop LC offers an exclusive selection of jewelry embedded with a variety of zircon gemstones.